Schallbert/passtdas/readme.md

 ## Parameters
 CNCpathPreview's parameters:
 1. `--file` or `-f`: The source file to be analyzed.
 This parameter is required.
-2. `--zsafety` or `-z` The safety height you want the machine to run to the XY extreme points.
+2. `--zsafety` or `-s` The safety height you want the machine to run to the XY extreme points.
+3. `--zprobe` or `-p` The probe height the machine will go to at the extreme points to simplify manual adjustments of workpiece position.
+This Z parameters are optional.

-This parameter is optional.
-It defaults to `25mm` if no or an erroneous value is given.
+The two optional parameters default to `zsafety=40mm` and `zprobe=15mm` if no or an erroneous value is given.

 ## Dialog
-The Beta version 0.93 requires a `MSG` command to inform the user about the next extreme value to pinpoint.
+The Beta version 0.9.4 requires a `MSG` command to inform the user about the next extreme value to pinpoint.
 Thus, the CNC interpreter needs to understand that command.
 I'm also using a pause command `M00` to have the user press the **Start** button for each pinpoint.